hashicorp/waypoint/README.md

 ### Installing Dependencies

-This repository contains a couple of different ways to automate installing the required golang packages needed to build waypoint locally.
+This repository contains a couple of different ways to automate installing the required Golang packages needed to build Waypoint locally.
 You can either use [NixOS](https://nixos.org/), or run `make tools` to setup the required packages.